GoogleChrome/developer.chrome.com/site/en/docs/webstore/review-process/index.md

 - **No violations are found** – The submission is approved and can be published to the Chrome Web Store.
-- **A violation is found** – The submission is [rejected][TODO] and the developer is informed why.
+- **A violation is found** – The submission is [rejected][header-rejection] and the developer is informed why.

-See [Review communication][TODO] for details on how these outcomes are communicated back to the developer and how developers can contact review regarding the outcome.
+See [Developer communication][header-comms] for details on how these outcomes are communicated back to the developer and how developers can contact review regarding the outcome.

 Finally, a third potential outcome is that the submission is found to contain malware or another extreme policy violation.
-See [malware][TODO] details on how these verdicts are enforced.
+See [malware][header-malware] details on how these verdicts are enforced.

-### Periodic review outcomes
+### Periodic review outcomes {: #periodic-outcomes }

 This section describes how policy violations are handled during the periodic review process.
-Note that a violation identified during the [publishing review][TODO] process may trigger a re-review of the currently published version of the extension.
+Note that a violation identified during the [publishing review][header-publish-outcomes] process may trigger a re-review of the currently published version of the extension.

 {% Img src="image/SHhb2PDKzXTggPGAYpv8JgR81pX2/J0afA0FTf3TbbcOawOD3.png", alt="ALT_TEXT_HERE",
 width="731", height="885" %}